Anemia Diet Plan || Home Remedies for Anemia ||10 Iron Rich Foods!

 6. Dates And Raisins

-Dates
+Dates And raisins

-Have 2-3 dates and 3-10 raisins as a snack, or in breakfast or when you have sugar cravings; consuming this provides you with instant energy and increases iron levels.
+Have 2-3 dates and 3-10 raisins as a snack, or in breakfast, or when you have sugar cravings; consuming this provides you with instant energy and increases iron levels.

-Also Read: As Vitamin-A rich foods are important for your immune system, you should incorporate them in your diet.
+Also Read: As Vitamin-A- rich foods are important for your immune system, you should incorporate them in your diet.

 7. Stinging Nettle

-Stinging Nettle
+Stinging nettle

 Imbued with herbal properties, the stinging nettles are typical plants in many areas of the world.
 Nettle, used as an astringent and expectorant, has galactagogue, anti-inflammatory, and diuretic properties.
 It has been used from ancient times to treat rheumatism, eczema, arthritis, gout, and anemia.
 Apart from its uses to treat anemia, it is also instrumental in treating nervous eczema